 I am a sucker for a good deal, which is probably why every summer we end up stocked with enough zucchini to feed a family of plant-eating dinosaurs.
 One more trip to the farmers market and we’re going to need another refrigerator.
-Time to bake Chocolate Chip Paleo Zucchini Bread!
+Time to bake Paleo Zucchini Bread with Chocolate Chips!